katebolam/FFT_mini_project/README.md

 # Parallelizing the Fast Fourier Transform Algorithm

-Parallelization of Fast Fourier Transform Algorithm and understand how the algorithm perfomance scales with degree of parallelization and problem size.
+Parallelization of Fast Fourier Transform Algorithm to test performance and scalability for various parallelization methods.

 ## Overview